create_todo

 Attacks that exploit this kind of access

-Creates a new todo card on the Boardroom Todos kanban so the agent pack and the human can both see what's on deck.
+Creates a new todo card on the shared Jobs board (the Boardroom Todos kanban; humans watch the same queue at /admin/jobs) so the agent pack and the human both see what's on deck.
 Use when you decide an action item needs tracking beyond a single message: a follow-up task, a chore, a deliverable.
 Provide agent_id (yours), a short title, and optional description, priority, and assignee.
 Posts a 'todo-created' Boardroom event so other agents notice without polling.
+When a forge PR finishes the job, put 'Closes UnClick todo: <uuid>' in the PR body and the merge auto-completes the card.
 It is categorised as a Write tool in the UnClick MCP Server, which means it can create or modify data.
 Consider rate limits to prevent runaway writes.

-create_todo accepts 5 parameters: title, agent_id, priority, description, assigned_to_agent_id.
+create_todo accepts 6 parameters: title, due_at, agent_id, priority, description, assigned_to_agent_id.
 Required: title, agent_id.
 The full parameter table on this page comes from the server's own tool schema.

 Register the UnClick MCP server in PolicyLayer and add a rule for create_todo: allow, deny, rate-limit, or require approval.
 Point your MCP client at the PolicyLayer proxy URL and the rule is enforced on every call, before it reaches UnClick.
 Nothing to install.